NEC Bathroom Outlet Code: GFCI, Placement, and Circuits

 A Practical Guide: Compliant Bathroom Wiring and Inspection

-- Plan the Circuit: Designate a 20-amp branch circuit for the bathroom receptacles.
-Use a GFCI breaker at the panel or a GFCI receptacle as the first outlet in the circuit to provide the required protection.
+- Plan the Circuit: Provide at least one 20-amp branch circuit for the bathroom receptacles as required by NEC 210.11(C)(3).
+Decide whether the circuit will be dedicated to bathroom receptacles or, if serving a single bathroom, whether the limited exception permitting other equipment in that same bathroom will be used.
+Use a GFCI breaker at the panel or a GFCI receptacle as the first outlet to provide the required protection.

-- Box Placement: Install a box for at least one receptacle within 3 feet of each basin’s edge.
-Ensure no boxes are placed within the tub or shower footprint.
+- Box Placement: Install a box for at least one receptacle within 900 mm (3 ft) of each basin’s outside edge in accordance with NEC 210.52(D).
+Avoid placing receptacles within the prohibited tub/shower zone as defined by the Code.

-- Labeling: Clearly and durably label the circuit breaker in the panel.
-This is a simple but critical step for future service and homeowner safety.
+- Labeling: Clearly and durably label the circuit breaker in the panel and indicate GFCI protection where required.
+Proper labeling helps future service and inspection.

-Following these steps will put you on the path to a code-compliant installation that is both safe and functional.
-Ensure your bathroom wiring is safe and compliant with our residential code course.
+Following these steps will put you on the path to a Code-consistent installation that is both safe and functional.

 Key Takeaways: A Checklist for Bathroom Outlet Compliance

-- Basin Proximity: A receptacle must be installed within 3 feet of the outside edge of every basin.
+- Basin Proximity: A receptacle must be installed within 900 mm (3 ft) of the outside edge of each basin; layout determines whether one or more outlets are needed for double vanities.

-- Check for Updates: Always verify requirements against the locally adopted code and any state or municipal amendments, as National Electrical Code updates are frequent.
+- Check for Updates: Always verify requirements against the locally adopted edition of the NEC and any state or municipal amendments; code language and enforcement interpretation can change.

 Primary Sources for Electrical Professionals